jansoganci/budgetmeter.ios/README.md

 - Ensure all UI changes are accessible
 - Test on multiple iOS versions and device sizes
 - Respect privacy-first principles
+- Test with all supported languages and currencies
+- Verify savings goal calculations and projections

 ## 📄 License